Fabric Care

 Maintenance: Dry clean is recommended.

-Ramié is a textile fibre derived from stems of plants belonging to the urticaceae family, very popular in China and Japan.
-The fibre is shiny, resistant and absorbs colours extremely well, making it perfect for dying processes.
+Ramie is a textile fibre derived from stems of plants belonging to the urticaceae family, very popular in China and Japan.
+The fibre is shiny, resistant and absorbs colours extremely well.

 Detergents: We recommend to choose the right detergent according to the colour of your garments.
 Do not use softener.